-- 1. Good biosecurity practices must be implemented at all times for all FEI registered Horses, including at the premises of origin, at competition venues and during transport. - 2.
-PRs must ensure that: - a) all FEI registered Horses intending to compete at FEI Events must be vaccinated against Equine Influenza in accordance with Article 1003 unless national legislation prevents the use of Equine Influenza vaccines; and - b) they obtain information regarding any additional vaccinations that may be required based on their geographical region and the equine infectious diseases risk in that area. - 3.
-Hands must be washed and an alcohol hand gel applied or disposable gloves changed, before contact between different Horses or Horses of a different health status. - 4.
-Direct (nose-to-nose) contact must be minimised between Horses that are not regularly in contact. - 5.
+4. Hands must be washed and an alcohol hand gel applied or disposable gloves changed, before contact between different Horses or Horses of a different health status.

+- 5. Direct (nose-to-nose) contact must be minimised between Horses that are not regularly in contact. - 6.
 The use of common water troughs is not permitted, individual water and feed buckets should be used.
 An exception is granted for Endurance Events where use of a common water trough is accepted where the water is drawn with a clean bucket.
-Horses must not drink from the trough. - 6.
-Halters, leads, rugs, tack, buckets, face grooming towels and other equipment must be restricted to one Horse only a recognition system per item assigned to each Horse is recommended.

-- 7. Equipment should not be shared unless it is disinfected between Horses. - 8.
+Horses must not drink from the trough. - 7.
+Halters, leads, rugs, tack, buckets, face grooming towels and other equipment must be restricted to one Horse only a recognition system per item assigned to each Horse is recommended. - 8.
+Equipment should not be shared unless it is disinfected between Horses. - 9.
 Horse transporters and stables should be cleaned and disinfected before they are used between different Horses.